alyonaVet/Test-resolve-conflict/README.md

 # Test-resolve-conflict

-This is added for testing to resolve conflict in git Thi is another line of code
+This is added for testing to resolve disaster in git

+This is another line of awesome code